September 24, 2013

 The report is produced by the A.M.
 Best Co. with a grant from the Derek Hughes/NAPSLO Educational Foundation.

-For the eighth year in a row, the surplus lines industry reported no financially impaired companies, in contrast to the admitted property/casualty industry’s 34 disclosed financial impairments, and domestic professional surplus lines insurers continue to maintain a higher proportion of secure ratings than the overall P&C industry.
+For the ninth year in a row, the surplus lines industry reported no financially impaired companies, in contrast to the admitted property/casualty industry’s 21 disclosed financial impairments in the admitted P/C industry.
+Domestic professional surplus lines insurers continued their trend, having maintained a higher proportion of “secure ratings” than the overall P/C industry for 10 consecutive years.